Everyone wants it – Tour de France Femmes hailed as big moment for cycling

 Races like the Tour de France can change that – bringing new eyes to the sport, and with them more sponsorship and more opportunities.

-“It’s so exciting to have an edition of the Tour de France,” said reigning British champion Pfeiffer Georgi of Team DSM.
+“It’s so exciting to have an edition of the Tour de France,” said last year’s British champion Pfeiffer Georgi of Team DSM.

 “Having these high-profile events means we have a lot more views and a whole new audience to see how exciting women’s racing is.”